-Poor administrative capacity, corruption and political interference in tax enforcement were seen to be the main obstacles to improving the PT system.
-Politicians often intervened in tax collection and used their political power to thwart taxes that aimed directly at their holdings (Fjeldstad et al. 2010; Fjeldstad 2015).
+Outdated property registers and valuation rolls, poor administrative capacity, corruption and political interference in tax collection were seen to be the main obstacles to improving the PT system.
+Politicians often intervened in tax collection and used their political power to thwart taxes that aimed directly at their holdings (Fjeldstad et al. 2010).
 Because of this, enforcement of the PT legislation became exceedingly difficult.
 Citizens also complained about corruption, and that they did not get anything in return from taxes paid.
-Various measures to address these challenges, including outsourcing of PT collection to private agents, were attempted without much success (Fjeldstad and Katera 2017; Fjeldstad et al. 2009).
+Various measures to address these challenges were attempted without much success, including outsourcing of PT collection to private agents (Fjeldstad et al. 2009).